alexcarbo/ML_Robot_Competition_ENPH353/ThienLog.markdown

 ## April 13
 ---
 Not much work today, talked to Miti about the load_model error for using predict.
 Also talked about fixing my bash script to auto run and close gazebo to collect data.
 Just needed an & at the end of the gazebo call to give control in the terminal.

+### Tasks
+* Need to train the neural network a bit more
+* Check the cropping of images that go into the loaded model and its prediction

+### Progress Update
+* Collect a few hundred plates and optimized the locations to crop the images
+* Looking at the predictions the neural net seems to struggle with the parking plate numbers, might have to do with the placement of the characters
+* Updated the neural network training jupyter script to separate the data into a training, validate, and check set.